AoLab/iot-platforms-review/README.md

 We decide to summerize our reseach here.
 If you are a developer you can review this research in order to see IoT Platform requirements and features.

+## Categories
+1. Open or Closed Source
+2. Enterprise (PaaS) Service or SOHO Distribution
+3. General or Specific purpose

 ## Platforms
 <table class="table table-striped">
   <thead>